 Lumbar fusion is major surgery used to treat the symptoms associated with impinged or irritated nerve roots in the lower back.
 There are five large lumbar vertebrae in the lower back (some people have four or six lumbar vertebrae), and these vertebrae are particularly vulnerable to degenerative conditions because they support most of the body’s weight, often causing them to wear out faster than the rest of the vertebrae in the spine.

-Although lumbar fusion is the most common spinal fusion surgery, it normally is not prescribed until a patient has undergone weeks or months of conservative treatment.
-If physical therapy, pain medications, or exercise prove ineffective in treating lower back pain or sciatica, a doctor might suggest open back surgery like fusion as an option.
+Although lumbar fusion is the most common traditional spinal fusion surgery, it normally is not recommended until a patient has undergone weeks or months of conservative treatment.
+If physical therapy, pain medications or exercise prove ineffective in treating lower back pain or sciatica, a physician might suggest traditional open back surgery like fusion as an option.